milaan9/01_Python_Introduction/README.md

     specific instructions because how exactly this is done depends on which operating system you run.

-4. Launch ipython notebook from the folder which contains the notebooks.
+4.Launch ipython notebook from the folder which contains the notebooks.
 Open each one of them

     Cell > All Output > Clear

 This will clear all the outputs and now you can understand each statement and learn interactively.